Multi-variable Quantification of BDDs in External Memory using Nested Sweeping (Extended Paper): Preliminaries

 \subsubsection{Levelised Cuts \cite{Soelvsten2023:ATVA}}

-The arcs placed in the above-mentioned priority queues correspond to cuts in the (R)OBDDs.
-These cuts have a particular shape that follows its levelisation.
-Hence, the maximum size of the priority queues is bounded by (heuristic over-approximations of) the maximum levelised cut in the input.
+The arcs placed in the above-mentioned priority queues correspond to graph cuts in the (R)OBDDs.
+In particular, these cuts correspond to the border between the processed and to be processed nodes.
+Since the priority queues induce a levelised processing order, the shape of these cuts match the (R)OBDD's levels.

-These sound upper bounds on the priority queues' size can in turn be used to determine a priori whether one can use a priority queue that is much faster but only works in internal memory.
+This ensures that the maximum size of the priority queues is bounded by the maximum levelised cut in the input.
+Hence, sound upper bounds on these cuts can in turn be used to determine a priori whether a faster internal-memory priority queue can be used.

 In practice, this improves performance for smaller and moderate instances.